karllhughes/personal-blog-5/_posts/2018-12-04-roles-of-startup-cto.markdown

 Finding and bringing on engineering talent is one of the hardest things for tech startups to do in 2018.
 The job market is really tight for employers right now (lots of demand for talent, only so many engineers) and hiring for cultural fit at a small startup is often a challenge.
 Many developers want to specialize while startups demand generalists.

 The CTO at a startup will have to get good at hiring, onboarding, training, and eventually replacing the company's technical staff.
 Having a proven hiring process and strong network will help here.

-_Note: If you're looking for more great reads for startup CTOs, check out [my favorite books here](https://www.karllhughes.com/posts/reading-for-startup-ctos)._

 ### 3. Figuring out company-wide security